adoxa/ansicon/readme.txt

     Legend: + added, - bug-fixed, * changed.

-    1.84-wip - 4 May, 2018:
+    1.84-wip - 7 May, 2018:
     - close the flush handles on detach;
     - WriteFile wasn't properly testing if its handle was for a console;
     - use remote load on Win8+ if the process has no IAT;
+    - fix logging really long command lines;
+    - default to 7 or -7 if ANSICON_DEF could not be parsed;
-    * remove dependency on USER32, dynamically load WINMM;
+    * remove dependency on CRT & USER32, dynamically load WINMM;
-    * exit process if the primary thread is detached (for processes on Win10 that return, rather than call ExitProcess).
+    * exit process if the primary thread is detached (for processes on Win10 that return, rather than call ExitProcess);
+    * ansicon.exe statically loads the DLL.

     1.83 - 16 February, 2018:
     - create the flush thread on first use.